mosquida/coinspro_py/README.md

 # coinspro-py

-## Python library wrapper for Coins Pro REST API (https://coins-docs.github.io/rest-api/)
+## Simple python library wrapper for Coins Pro REST API (https://coins-docs.github.io/rest-api/)

 Merchant Endpoint and Websockets Streams still in development !!!
+Library not uploaded to pypi yet.

 Must setup the API first on your coinspro account https://support.coins.ph/hc/en-us/articles/11620395767193-How-to-set-up-API-via-Coins-Pro

-Set 1 public address of your computer
+Set one public address of your computer,
 Keep the secret key and api key